Films shared by Citizen Network members to inspire change and to grow deeper understanding.

 Learning Disability England share their stories and the many creative things the learning disability community have…

 Tapiolan Kuoro, the Finnish Children's choir, sing from Greta Thunberg's ‘No-one Is Too Small To Make A…

 Why Citizenship Matters

-What does citizenship really mean and why is citizenship the key concept we need to embrace in order to change our world…
+What does citizenship really mean and why can the concept change our world for the better?

 Building on Mutual Aid

 Basic Income and Neighbourhood Democracy could help us reorganise society and shift power to citizens.